tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 <compare>
 <james {% include timecode %}>

-So what is the Stonewall Film Effect?
+<span visual="stonewall" on="?" off="?">So what is the Stonewall Film Effect?
 It's when a gay movie fails because of a reason other than being about gay people.
 Hollywood executives, however, don't see that; they see a *gay* movie that lost money.
 They see a *gay* movie being protested.
-Gays boycotted *Silence of the Lambs* in 1991, but it made 272 million dollars.
+Gays boycotted *Silence of the Lambs* in 1991, but it made 272 million dollars.</span>

-<u>[mockingly]</u> So it wasn't the boycott that made Stonewall fail, it was because it was about *gay people!* *Audiences obviously don't want gay movies!* Maybe a supporting character and a cheap rom-com or chick flick here and there, but no lead roles.
+<span visual="stonewall" on="?" off="?"><u>[mockingly]</u> So it wasn't the boycott that made Stonewall fail, it was because it was about *gay people!* *Audiences obviously don't want gay movies!* Maybe a supporting character and a cheap rom-com or chick flick here and there, but no lead roles. </span>

 <u>[serious again]</u> You see, every gay movie that fails, fails because it's a gay movie, but every gay movie that succeeds, succeeds for a different reason.
 Case in point: *The Birdcage* starred Robin Williams at his prime. *Philadelphia* starred Tom Hanks and won him an Oscar. *Brokeback Mountain* had two of the hottest actors in Hollywood, and happened *right* after George W. Bush started his campaign against gay marriage, so there was a little sympathy.
 Now I'm not saying these are the reasons that these movies succeeded... but this is what Hollywood executives tell themselves.